selfagency/rushkoff-archive-astro/src/content/2003-10-16_american_teens__stupid_or_spoiled_.md

 ---
-title: American Teens: Stupid or Spoiled?
+title: 'American Teens: Stupid or Spoiled?'
 subtitle:
 date: 2003-10-16
 blurb: America's teen market may prove difficult for snazzy handset manufacturers to penetrate.
 But the real reasons for upgrade reluctance might surprise them.
 notes:
 publication: nokias_the_feature
 categories: []
 ---